 1. Functional Testing

 Functional testing techniques include testing for links in your web application pages, the connection to your database, forms created to get and store information, cookies, etc.

 - Check every internal link contained in the web application.

-- Check every outgoing link contained in the web application that points to another domain.
+- Check every outgoing link in the web application pointing to another domain.